 This gene is introduced in a virus which viral component has previously been removed.
 The virus is inserted into my liver to leave the right gene inside.
 This gene modifies certain liver cells so that they start working properly.
 This is how my body will be able to produce glucose and avoid hypoglycemia.

 This is not called a cure but a therapy.
-It will not cure me for good but it will make my body work properly for years.
-After some time I will need some reminders (as if it was a vaccine) to reintroduce the right gene into my body again.
+It will not cure me for good but it will make my body work properly for (hopefully) months or years.
+After some time I may need some kind of “reminders”.

 This therapy has been tested in mice and dogs for several years.
 Watch the following video in which Dr. W explains the gene therapy and you will see how these animals suffering GSD and having severe hypoglycemia are treated with the right genes.
 Not only they quickly get better but they also manage to maintain this improvement for long time.
 The levels of glucose in blood remain stable and the storage of glycogen decreases.
 Overall, all indicators improve.